 - People living below the poverty line are approximately 15% more likely to become obese than those living above the line.

-Another factor maintaining the obsession with thinness is that there is far more money to be made from diet products and weight loss surgeries than in getting people to exercise more.
-Walking around the neighbourhood, jogging in the park, lifting weights at a local community center, and many other fitness activities can be undertaken for free or inexpensively.
-By contrast, dieting, because it tends to be ineffective in the long run, causes frustrated people to purchase expensive products over and over again in search of the elusive magic bullet.
+Our obsession with thinness is also encouraged by commercial interests because there is far more money to be made from diet products than getting people to exercise more.
+Walking around the neighborhood, jogging in the park, lifting weights at a local community center, and many other fitness activities can be undertaken for free or inexpensively.
+By contrast, fad diets and diet products tend to be ineffective in the long run (or at all), causing frustrated dieters to purchase expensive products over and over again in search of the elusive magic bullet.

 Good Nutrition Is Also Important

-Although physical activity, rather than weight, is correlated with better health, good nutrition is still important.
-Eating a diet high in refined flour and sugar and saturated and trans fats will have an adverse impact on health for both thin and heavier individuals.
+Although physical activity is a better indicator of health than body weight, good nutrition is still important.
+Eating a diet high in refined flour and sugar and saturated and trans fats will have an adverse impact on health regardless of weight.